New bulletin clarifies role of fintechs and emphasizes need to evaluate financial condition throughout the lifecycle

 3. Payment history is not sufficient; you need to look at actual financial statements – Bulletin 2013-29 stated that banks must evaluate the financial condition of third parties, “including reviews of the third party’s audited financial statements.”
 The FAQ went on to define this evaluation of financial condition as considering a company’s “funding sources, earnings, net cash flow, expected growth, projected borrowing capacity, and other factors that may affect the third party’s overall financial stability,” all of which can be found in a company’s financial statements.
 Payment history, on the other hand, looks only at a company’s historical trend of trade credit.
 Using payment history itself is too narrow and limiting to give you the comprehensive financial analysis you need.

-4. Automation achieves consistency & scale – Considering the number of third parties that banks must evaluate, as outlined in FAQ question No. 4, banks may take advantage of tools that “offer standardized approaches to perform due diligence and ongoing monitoring of third-party service providers” to help meet the expectations for managing third-party relationships specified in OCC Bulletin 2013-29.
+4. Automation achieves consistency & scale – Considering the number of third parties that banks must evaluate, as outlined in FAQ question No. 4, banks may take advantage of tools that “offer standardized approaches to perform due diligence and ongoing monitoring of third-party service providers” to help meet the expectations for managing third-party risk specified in OCC Bulletin 2013-29.

 Banks need to have a pulse on each of their third parties, regardless of the level of risk